Why do I make soap?

 Preservatives and Emulsifiers

-Emulsifiers have also gained a poor reputation.
-They too, have their place in some products, being necessary to achieve a pleasing consistancy.
-I have selected Olivem 1000.
-This product is derived from the olive plant and is compliant with COSMOS.
+Emulsifiers are often viewed suspiciously.
+They too, have their place in some products, being necessary to achieve a pleasing consistency when combining oil and water.
+I have selected palm-free Montanov202.
+This product is derived from rapeseed oil and is ECOCERT, Natrue and COSMOS approved.

 What about Lye?